MBAigner/Open-Document-Labeling/README.md

 With Open Document Labeling, we provide a tool for the annotation of rectangular document regions for various document region detection and classification tasks.
 The process of labeling regions is supported with a graphical user interface.

-## Open Issues

-* The original width and height of a document will be stored in the label output.
-* We plan to support more annotations than just tables soon.
-* The annotation type will be stored in the output csv.

 ## How-to

 * Store input documents used forlabeling in ```data/custom/pdfs/```.